-System Response 1 Details Rev views System Response 1: By May, 2024, Positive Behaviors Intervention Systems (PBIS) will implement current campus Formative Summative expectations Nov Jan Mar June for all students and utilize restorative practices that will reduce the number of discipline referrals and reduce the number of serious student offenses.
-Indicators of Success: Formative: Schoolwide Expectations posted throughout campus Classroom Expectations are taught and posted in every classroom There will be a monthly frequency of PBIS meetings, evidence by recorded minutes.
-Every classroom teacher will have a copy of the Use of Behavior Flowchart and implement it.
-Campus PBIS strategies and posters will be covered during August, 2022 Staff Professional Development PBIS will develop monthly student reward incentives beginning in September, 2023 District SEL lessons will be offered each 9-weeks during Cane Time.
+System Response 1 Details Reviews System Response 1: By May, 2025, Positive Behaviors Intervention Systems (PBIS) will implement current campus Summative expectations Nov Jan Mar June for all students and utilize restorative practices that will reduce the number of discipline referrals for tardies and skipping classes, and reduce the truancy student count, as evidenced by the indicators of success.
+Indicators of Success: Formative: By December, 2024, Schoolwide Expectations will be posted throughout campus.
+By December, 2024, all Classroom Expectations will be taught and posted in every classroom.
+PBIS meetings will be monthly with recorded minutes.
+By October, 2024, every classroom teacher will have a copy of the Use of Behavior Flowchart and implement it.
+Campus PBIS strategies and posters will be covered during August, 2024 Staff Professional Development PBIS will develop monthly student reward incentives beginning in September, 2024 District SEL lessons will be offered each 9-weeks during Cane Time.
 Teachers will receive training on these lessons prior to delivery.
-Montal Health Supports will be provided for staff and students.
-Mental Health Supports will be provided for staff and students.
-Administrators will be assigned a new Alpha Split of students to manage discipline and academic systems and to track goals and discipline data Summative: By June, 2024, there will be a decrease of students skipping classes by 10% as reported on the District discipline data.
-By June, 2024, there will be a decrease of students attending Saturday detention as reported on the PBIS Student Tracker.
-By June, 2024, there will be a decrease number of teacher discipline referrals as reported by the District discipline data report.
-Staff Responsible: Administrators, Counselors, Teacher Leaders Problem Statements: Perceptions 1 No Progress Continue/Modify X Discon tinue
+Mental Health Supports will be provided for staff and students, as needed.
+By September 3, 2024, administrators will be assigned a new alpha split of students to manage discipline and academic systems and to track goals and discipline data Summative: By May, 2025, there will be a decrease of students skipping classes by 10% as reported on the District discipline data report from that which was reported in June 2024 By May, 2025, there will be a decrease of students attending Thursday detention (3:00 p.m 4:30 p.m.) as reported on the PBIS Student Tracker.
+By May, 2025, there will be a decrease number of teacher discipline referrals as reported by the District discipline data report. - Staff Responsible: Administrators, Counselors, Teacher Leaders No Progress Accomplished Continue/Modify Discon tinue •